rexcfnghk/daml-loan-workflow/README.md

 The `Repay` choie of the `Loan` contract requires the simultaneous consent of both the `bank` and the `borrower`.
 After some thought I came to the conclusion that this is a reasonable assumption  as part of the repayment logic would require the archival of `Token`s or archival of the `LoanLimit` contract, both requires the `bank`'s consent to perform.
 Initially, the [Delegation Pattern](https://docs.daml.com/daml/patterns/delegation.html) was also considered but it was discarded eventually because assuming repayments require both the `bank`'s' and the `borrower`'s consent seems to match more closely to the real-life business scenario.

+The repaid amount of a `Loan` is kept track of in `Loan.repaidAmount`.
+It is updated every time the `Repay` choice is called, provided the repaid amount is valid.

 For the algorithm of performing the repayment, from a high-level perspective, it does the following:

 1. Assert preconditions to make sure the processing can proceed in a reasonable manner, such as checking if the repayment amount is greater than the minimum repayment amount specified in `RepaymentRestriction`.
 2. Retrieve all existing disbursed tokens by doing `fetch`es on the list of `ContractId Token`.
 3. Build a `Map (ContractId Token) Token` so that the `ContractId Token` and the `Token` itself can be tracked together, as archiving would require the contract IDs.
 4. Divide the map into two portions, one with entries of tokens greater than or equal to the repayment amount, and one with entries less than the repayment account.
 5. If the former portion is not empty, then return the token with the minimum value to fulfil the repayment.
 6. Else, pick a combination of tokens in the latter portion until their value is greater than or equal to the repayment amount.
 7. Determine if change is needed as the tokens picked might have a value greater than the repayment amount.
 8. If change is needed, mint a token that has the change amount as the value
 9. Else, determine whether the loan is paid off when the sum of repayment and the repaid amount is greated than the approved amount
 10. If the loan is paid off, archive the `Loan`, the `RepaymentRestriction` and the `Token`s used in repayment.
 Update the `LoanLimit` to release the funds used in the loan's approved amount.
 11. Else, return a new `Loan` contract with updated disbursements with an optional `Token` for the change.